First steps with Cookies in JavaScript

 Cookies in JavaScript

-Surely you have heard multiple times about cookies when entering a website a message like the following appears: "This site, like most, uses cookies.
-If you continue browsing we understand that you accept the cookie policy."
+You've surely heard about cookies many times; when you enter a website, a message appears like the following: "This site, like most, uses cookies.
+If you continue browsing, we understand that you accept the cookie policy."

-But maybe you haven't paid much attention to it yet, but don't worry; this post provides an introduction to the use of Cookies with JavaScript.
+But perhaps you haven't paid much attention to it yet; don't worry; this post offers an introduction to using Cookies with JavaScript.

-To create Cookies we must use the key=value or key=value scheme:
+To create Cookies, we must use the key=value scheme:

 document.cookie="key=value;"